 - Returning AD User - for those already enrolled

-Click on one of the following links below.
+Click on one of the following links above.
 You will first need to enter the first part of your post code.
 Once you have shown you are an Isle of man resident, you will then be able to register/log in to the Cascaid website.
 Remember to write down the username & password you create for yourself as this will be between you and Cascaid; Isle of Man Careers guidance service will not have a list should you lose it.

 Work your way through all of the questions thinking carefully about how much, or how little you enjoy the actions described.
 There will be some aspects of work that really don’t matter to you but try to be positive or negative if you can and also try to differentiate. i.e. would you like the activity describe or would you really love it?
 Would you dislike an activity or would you detest it?
 Remember to answer broadly about the activity rather than giving an answer based on a job that comes to mind.